owenstranathan/owenstranathan.github.io/posts/2022-01-21-high-carbon-cookery.md

 What happens as a result of this reaction is that the fats polymerizes and *bind* to the carbon in the metal.
 If you build up a good coating of polymerized fats bonded to the outer layer of carbon-y metal on your pan you essentially create a solid oil sheath around the cooking surface of your pan.

 Do you know what is special about oil in cooking?
-Stuff doesn't stick to it, even when it's polymerized and stuck to your pan.
+Stuff doesn't stick to it, even when it's polymerized and bound to the surface of your pan.

 In cooking this process of building up a layer of polymerized oil on a high carbon metal such as cast iron or carbon steel is usually referred to as "Seasoning".
 And you may have heard some of your obnoxious food network watching, Bon-Appetit reading friends bragging about "seasoning" their pans.
 I agree with you that those guys are terrible and I don't know why you're friends with them.
-But they're terrible only because they boast and **not** because they season metal.
+But they're terrible only because they boast and **not** because they season their pans.
 The more you use your high carbon cookware the more "seasoned" or non-stick they become.
-Each meal you cook becomes a part of the pan and contributes to the easy and quality of use for the next meal.
+Each meal you cook becomes a part of the pan and contributes to the ease and quality of use for the next meal.

 I'm a firm proponent of high carbon metal cookware.
 Obviously not all of your pots and pans need to be carbon steel or cast iron.
 You don't need a non-stick surface to make a soup or most sauces
 (and if you think you do, then you're doing it wrong.
 That's OK keep trying and you'll get the hang of it.
 Maybe read a recipe book or two?)